83 (film): Casting

 The casting and pre-production works were delayed extensively as Kabir Khan wanted "a cast that authenticates the 1983 Indian squad".
 Initially, Vicky Kaushal was rumoured to play a prominent role in the film, but Kaushal denied Khan's offer due to his commitments in Uri: The Surgical Strike (2019).
-Similarly, Allu Arjun and Vijay Deverakonda too were considered to play the role of Krishnamachari Srikkanth, both declining the offer.
+Similarly, Telugu actor's Allu Arjun and Vijay Deverakonda too were considered to play the role of Krishnamachari Srikkanth, both declining the offer.
 Later, Tamil actor Jiiva was signed to reprise Srikkanth, marking his Hindi debut.
 His inclusion was officially confirmed on late-January 2019.
 On 23 January, Punjabi actor-singer Ammy Virk was signed to play the role of Balwinder Sandhu.
 The makers further cast Tahir Raj Bhasin and ex-cricketer and singer Harrdy Sandhu, to play the roles of Sunil Gavaskar and Madan Lal respectively.
 Chirag Patil, son of former cricketer and a member of 1983 Indian cricket squad, Sandeep Patil reprised his father's role for the film, thereby making his acting debut.

 The casting process continued till mid-February 2019, with Saqib Saleem playing the role of Mohinder Amarnath, and Dhairya Karwa was assigned to reprise Ravi Shastri.
 Pankaj Tripathi roped in to play PR Man Singh, former cricketer, who managed the Indian Cricket Team playing for 1983 World Cup.
 Vijay Varma was initially reported to play Roger Binny, but the role went to Nishant Dahiya.
 Amiya Dev, Kapil Dev's daughter joined as an assistant director to Kabir Khan.
 R. Badree, who acted in Khan's web-series The Forgotten Army, assigned to play the role of Sunil Valson.
 In mid-April 2019, Adinath Kothare was assigned to play Dilip Vengsarkar, and Jatin Sarna was signed in to play Yashpal Sharma.
 Mali Marshall was cast to play his father and West Indies fast bowler Malcolm Marshall.
 In May 2019, Pritam was announced as the music director, and in June, Deepika Padukone joined the cast as Kapil Dev's wife, Romi Bhatia, while also co-producing the film.
 While Katrina Kaif was initially rumoured to play the role, Khan stated that she was never in talks for the film.

-'83' likewise stars Deepika Padukone, Pankaj Tripathi, Tahir Raj Bhasin, Jiiva, Saqib Saleem, Jatin Sarna, Chirag Patil, Dinker Sharma, Nishant Dahiya, Harrdy Sandhu, Sahil Khattar, Ammy Virk, Adinath Kothare, Dhairya Karwa, and R Badree.